Xanthe Somers

 Currently based in London, Xanthe Somers is a Zimbabwean ceramicist whose work is a critical reading of extraction economies and notions of domesticity within post-colonial contexts, with a particular lens focused on the country of her birth.

-Somers was first included at October Gallery in the group exhibition, Material Sensibilities (2025) which explored the liminal boundaries of creative materiality.
+Somers first exhibited at October Gallery in the group exhibition, Material Sensibilities (2025) which explored the liminal boundaries of creative materiality.
 Her works have since had significant display with October Gallery at the first edition of Africa Basel in Switzerland (2025) and 1-54 Contemporary African Art Fair in London (2025).
-Her presentations have featured works from her ongoing Invisible Hand series.
+These presentations featured works from her ongoing Invisible Hand series.
 The series’ title references economist Adam Smith’s theory of the free market, which suggests that the pursuit of self-interest by individuals, corporations and legal entities indirectly benefits society as a whole, leading to economic growth and prosperity without the need for centralised coordination or direction.
-By using this title to make visible labour and efforts that are commonly devalued, Somers reaches for epistemological justice, questioning how “free” the market actually is.
+By using this title to make labour and efforts that are commonly devalued visible, Somers reaches for epistemological justice, questioning how “free” the market actually is.

 For sales enquiries please contact: art@octobergallery.co.uk Or call + 44 (0)20 7242 7367